Foskiitus/tempoApp/README.md

 ## Privacy policy

-This is the privacy policy for Weather Open-IPMA app
+This is the privacy policy for TempoApp(pt.rlopes.tempo)

 Your data is your own - none of this data will be shared with other parties without your consent.